nish-d/vicky002.github.io/_posts/2016-02-28-My-internship-interview-experience-with-Amazon-LinkedIn-BrowserStack-Mozilla-and-Slack.md

 While I was interviewing with Slack (Third round), I got shortlisted for the LinkedIn Internship too.
 They send me a link of a coding challenge on Hackerrank.
 I wanted to solve the coding challenges.
 There were total 3 problems to solve in 3 hours.

 ## Problems
-I can not share the full problem statements but problems very purely algorithmic.
+I can not share the full problem statements but problems were purely algorithmic.

 - **Angry Children** : Distribute X candy packets to K children.
 A greedy problem.
 - **ZigZagArray** : Print Array in Zig Zag manner based on some conditions.